Democratic Party of Socialists of Montenegro: Đukanović era (2006–2022)

-Post-Đukanović era
+Post-Đukanović era (2023–present)

 In 2023, the presidential elections resulted in Milatović defeating Đukanović in a landslide, becoming the first elected president not being a member of the DPS since introduction of the multi-party system in 1990.
 It was the first time a runoff vote was held since the 1997 election, making it first presidential runoff since Montenegro gained independence in 2006, also the first election since 1997 where an incumbent president actively seeking reelection was denied a second term.
 Stefan Löfven, President of the European Socialists, had endorsed Đukanović prior to the elections.
 In the aftermath, Đukanović resigned as President of DPS ending his 24 years tenure.
 Danijel Živković was elected as his successor.
 The presidential election was followed by the 2023 Montenegrin parliamentary election, held on 11 June 2023.
 Europe Now!
 (PES) won a plurality of seats while DPS came in second after losing seats and were once again placed in opposition.

 DPS won a plurality of seats in the elections to the City Assembly of Podgorica held in 2024, with Živković saying it was “time to return the DPS to power”.
 In December 2024, several former ministers and high-ranking officials from the ranks of the DPS were arrested and charged with embezzlement and corruption.
 In the same month DPS started boycotting parliament, accusing PES of taking over the powers of the Constitutional Court and delaying the 2025 budget bill adoption, after the PES led constitutional committee decided to terminate the employment of Constitutional Court judge Dragana Djurovic.
 DPS ended its boycott following an EU-brokered agreement in March 2025.